aptiko/aptiko.general/docs/mail_satellite.rst

   The smart host, such as ``relay.example.com``.

 smarthostport
   The smarthost port, such as 25 or 587 (the default).
+If the outgoing port is 465 or 587, encrypted connections are forced.

 smarthostusername, smarthostpassword
   The username and password to connect to the smart host.
 If unspecified